-Readers often ask me if I posed as a convict when I went into Leavenworth for what turned out to be a one year-long period and the answer is: “Are you nuts!”
+Readers often ask me if I posed as a convict when I went into Leavenworth for what turned out to be a one year-long period and the answer is no. Convicts survive by reading others, quickly identifying who they should be suspicious of and who can be preyed on.
 While Hollywood might think posing as a predator is possible, hard-core convicts can tell instantly if someone is faking it.

 Consider how Carl Bowles, a triple killer who has spent nearly all his life in prison, knew from asking a new convict just two questions that something was odd.